robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-11-18 22:38:43 UTC
+**Last Updated:** 2025-11-19 13:16:56 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors should check back later; the live feed will be restored once maintenance is complete.
+**Recommendation:** Please check back later; the webcam feed should be available again soon.
-**Technical Note:** The image displays a gray background with red text indicating \
+**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 13:16 UTC.

+**Blog Summary:** Our panda cam is temporarily offline for maintenance.
+We appreciate your patience and will have the live feed back up shortly!

 ---